ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 |image49|

 If the browser version is too old to be supported by the latest version of ADDON published, the link “+ Add to Firefox” will not be available.
-Click on the link “View full history version”at the bottom of the page as shown below.
+Click on the link “View full history version” at the bottom of the page as shown below.

 |image50|